Curriculum

 Our curriculum gives learners experiences in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education, and develops young people’s independent learning skills and resilience.

-Our curriculum is regularly reviewed to ensure that it is broad, balanced and is the best offer for the cohort of learners at the school at any given time.
+Our curriculum is regularly reviewed to ensure that it is broad, balanced and is the best offer for the cohort of learners at any given time.

 The core subjects of mathematics, English and computing are supplemented by a range of vocational and other academic subjects, to enable the delivery of a broad, rich curriculum which also supports learners’ spiritual, moral, social and cultural development.